http4k/www/src/website/content/news/an_mcp_server_in_a_tweet/index.md

 Our MCP libraries are included in the http4k [Pro tier](https://http4k.org/pro/) and all [Enterprise Edition subscriptions](https://www.http4k.org/enterprise/), with free use for personal projects, non-profit organisations, non-commercial research, and qualifying small businesses (see our [commercial license](/commercial-license/) for exact terms).

 Questions?
 Feedback?
 War stories?
 Find us on GitHub or the [Kotlin Slack](https://kotlinlang.slack.com).
 We'd love to hear what you're building.

+And if you want to hear about the functional design behind the MCP SDK, we'll be talking about it at [KotlinConf 2026](https://kotlinconf.com) in Munich - see you there!

 Happy coding!